Asher Wyatt

 • Are less stringent than taxi requirements in many cities

-Unlike taxis in cities such as New York and Vancouver, most rideshare cars:
+Unlike taxis in cities such as New York and Vancouver, most rideshare cars are not required to have in-car cameras and do not record audio during trips.

 This leaves investigators with limited evidence when cases arise.

-• Don’t include local breakdowns needed for city planning
+They don’t include local breakdowns needed for city planning.

 After interviewing drivers, survivors, lawyers, and transportation experts, several reforms stand out as both practical and urgent.